denten-books/plain-text/4-chapter.md

 The "future thought of the community" suggests a model of knowledge formation that cannot be reduced to private mental life: social epistemology.
-Yet another idea implicit in these lines, takes the consistency of mental life to happen through externalized forms of mental persistence.
+Yet another idea implicit in these lines, takes the consistency of mental life to happen through externalized, although still somewhat private (individual), forms of mental persistence.
 This chapter can be taken as an extended footnote on these lines, articulating a set of related propositions that, in complement to mechanisms of collective memory formation, identify pervasive but still not well-studied practices of personal self-persistence through storage media, in what I call "media being".

 The first of these propositions distinguishes a range of media structures that serve to externalize and to preserve private mental states.
 The second sees